Yoon Do Hyun (윤도현) of band YB isn’t a typical middle-aged Korean rock singer.

 Recognized by Korea’s Legendary Singer-Songwriter

 The living legend of Korean music, Kim Kwang Seok (김광석) was a 1980-90’s singer-songwriter known for his melancholy yet powerful voice and poetic yet relatable songs.
-His suicide at just 31 abruptly ended his stardom but it’s an understatement to say that his songs have been beloved by Koreans through the ages.
+His death at just 31 abruptly ended his stardom but it’s an understatement to say that his songs have been beloved by Koreans through the ages.

 It was none other than Kim Kwang Seok who, at the height of his popularity, saw Yoon Do Hyun sing and handpicked Yoon to be a guest performer at his concerts.
 This was even before Yoon had debuted as a singer.